pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

 --verify general option
 ^^^^^^^^^^^^^^^^^^^^^^^

-The pair of ``--verify`` and ``--no-verify`` general options are a boolean option that controls whether or not the client verifies any certificates received from the WBEM server.
+The pair of ``--verify`` and ``--no-verify`` general options control whether or not the client verifies any certificates received from the WBEM server.

 By default or if ``--verify`` is specified, any certificates returned by the server are verified.
 If ``--no-verify`` is specified, any certificates returned